diegopoza/guest-writer/articles/flutter_auth0.markdown

 ---
 layout: post
 title: "Securing Flutter Apps with Auth0"
-description: "Learn how to secure Flutter apps with Auth0 while using the Authorization Code Grant Flow with PKCE"
+description: "Learn how to secure Flutter apps with Auth0 while using the Authorization Code Grant flow with PKCE"
 date: "2019-02-18 08:30"
 author:
   name: "Fabusuyi Ayodeji"